BlazeInferno64/BlazeInferno64/README.md

 </p>

 ### About
 Thanks for stumbling upon my GitHub account.
 I am a backend developer.
-Here in my GitHub you will most likely find some open source software projects and repositories which might help you.
+Here in my GitHub you will most likely find some open source software projects and repositories which might be useful to you.

 [![My Profile View Counts](https://komarev.com/ghpvc/?username=blazeinferno64&label=PROFILE+VIEW+COUNT&style=for-the-badge&color=e91e63)](https://github.com/blazeinferno64)